Rabosa616/BSselector/project/slides.md

 cost

-* more ceremony for some operations
+* more (?) ceremony for some operations
 * integration manager may be required (if none already)
 * need to train developers
-* developers may need time to be used to new workflow
+* developers may need to be used to it

 ---